Andrew Pepper draws in space.

 He has acted as an external course validator for the University of Salford, Manchester, UK and the University of Sussex, Brighton, UK.

-Andy has worked with the UK Fulbright Commission, and the Sutton Trust, as a student mentor, as well as acting as a reader for the UK Fulbright Summer School.
+Andy has worked with the UK Fulbright Commission, and the Sutton Trust, as a student mentor, to support student mobility from underrepresented applicants, as well as acting as a reader for the UK Fulbright Summer School.

 Recent exhibitions include:

 - Enough is Definitely Enough, General Practice, Lincoln; Oceans Apart, Salford; Pineapple Black, Middlesbrough, UK.

 - Art in Holography: Light, Space & Time, Aveiro City Museum, Portugal.

 - Analogue Ensemble: Extending the Frame, Whitstable Biennale, Studio 3 Gallery, University of Kent, School of Arts, Canterbury, UK.